ml18xe/linked-blog-starter-md/publish/production-5.md

 3. They involve distributed intelligence via the creation of smart tools.

 Since I am introducing a variety of activities in the game involving academic concepts, it might take forever for the player to sequence through them all if every step involved had to be done manually by the player (e.g. having to learn how to operate a canon in order to shoot it).
-Rather, I feel it would help reduce the cognitive burden for the player if the character could act as a specialist that understands how to act on behalf of the player (e.g. character already knows how to shoot the cannon but just needs the player to calculate and input the trajectory).
+Rather, I feel it would help reduce the cognitive burden for the player if the character could act as a specialist that understands how to act on behalf of the player (e.g. character already knows how to shoot the cannon, but just needs the player to calculate and input the trajectory).

 4. They create opportunities for cross-functional affiliation.
 5. They allow meanings to be situated.